Julia as a universal platform for statistical software development: Applications

 \citet{RMNW_2019} introduces the Stata package {\tt boottest} for inference via the wild bootstrap.
 Among the methods {\tt boottest} implements is the ``wild restricted efficient" bootstrap (WRE), which is the \citet{DM_2010} adaptation of the wild bootstrap for instrumental variables (IV) estimation.
 Since the publication of \citet{RMNW_2019}, {\tt boottest} has been optimized in ways that especially benefit the WRE.
 Using the Frisch-Waugh-Lowell theorem, exogenous controls are now partialled out of the other variables using the same algebraic tricks that accelerate {\tt boottest}'s wild bootstrap for ordinary least squares.
 The partialling-out accelerates the application of the user's IV estimator despite its irreducible nonlinearity \citep[section 6.1]{RMNW_2019}.
 Also incorporated (more fully), is \citet{MACKINNON2023}'s point that the data only enter wild bootstrap computations through indexed sets of matrix products such as $\{{\bf X}'_g {\bf Y}_g : g=1,...,G\}$ where ${\bf X}_g$ and ${\bf Y}_g$ hold the rows of data matrices ${\bf X}$ and ${\bf Y}$ for cluster $g$.
 Reducing the data to these products early in the calculation complicates the algebra the code must implement, but speeds execution when clusters are few.

-And the functionality in {\tt boottest}, so revised, has been transplanted to the Julia package WildBootTests.jl.
+And the functionality in {\tt boottest}, so revised, has been transplanted to Julia, in the package WildBootTests.jl.
 Adding the {\tt julia} option to a {\tt boottest} command line switches to the new back end.\footnote{Jan Ditzen suggested this interface for calling the Julia implementation.}

-Section 8.4 of \citet{RMNW_2019} approximately replicates two 2SLS regressions in the \citet{Levitt_1996} study of the short-term impact of decarceration on crime.\footnote{Data and preparation code are available at \url{davidroodman.com/david/Levitt.zip}.} Here is a version of that example that substitutes {\tt reghdfejl} for {\tt ivregress} and sets the stage for calling {\tt boottest} to perform inference about changes in the size of the prisoner population affect crime rates:
+Section 8.4 of \citet{RMNW_2019} approximately replicates two 2SLS regressions in the \citet{Levitt_1996} study of the short-term impact of decarceration on crime.\footnote{Data and preparation code are available at \url{davidroodman.com/david/Levitt.zip}.} Here is a version of that example, which substitutes {\tt reghdfejl} for {\tt ivregress} and sets the stage for calling {\tt boottest}.
+The purpose remains to perform inference about how changes in the size of the prisoner population affect crime rates: